stefi19/stefi19/README.md

-# 👋 Hi there, I'm Stefi
+# 👋 Hi, I'm Stefi

-🎓 I'm a Computer Science student at Technical University of Cluj-Napoca, passionate about embedded systems, VHDL design, full-stack development, and everything in between.

-🧠 I enjoy building things that blend **hardware & software**, helping others grow, and leading impactful student initiatives.
+🎓 Third-year Computer Engineering student @ UTCN
+🔬 Undergraduate Researcher @ Imperial College | Working Student @ NTT DATA
+💻 Passionate about systems programming, software engineering, and tech-driven problem-solving

+I love building things at the intersection of code and logic, especially when they involve systems, concurrency, or embedded design.
+I also enjoy leading impactful student events and exploring technical challenges beyond the classroom.

 ---